Measurement of the nuclear modification factor for muons from charm and bottom hadrons in Pb+Pb collisions at 5.02 TeV with the ATLAS detector: Event selection

 \section{Event selection}

 The \pp data used in this analysis were recorded with the ATLAS detector in 2017, while the \PbPb data were recorded in 2015 and 2018.
 Both the \pp and \PbPb events were selected online using a trigger that requires a muon at the L1 and HLT with a \pt larger than $4~\GeV$~\cite{TRIG-2016-01, TRIG-2018-01}.
 After selecting run periods when the detector subsystems were operational and taking into account the fraction of the total luminosity sampled by the triggers, the datasets used in the analysis correspond to integrated luminosities of $1.17~\ipb$ for \pp data, $208~\mathrm{\mu b}^{-1}$ for 2015 \PbPb data, and $38~\mathrm{\mu b}^{-1}$ for 2018 \PbPb data.
-The 2017 \pp data, with a small average number of interactions per bunch crossing in the range from $0.4$ to 4, were collected to serve as the baseline for \PbPb collision measurements at the same centre-of-mass energy.
-The smaller sampled luminosity of 2018 \PbPb data is due to a smaller fraction of the sampled events being recorded by the specific muon triggers used in the analysis.
+The 2017 \pp data, with a small average number of interactions per bunch crossing in the range from $0.4$ to 4, were collected to serve as the baseline for \PbPb collision measurements at the same centre-of-mass energy per nucleon pair.
+Only a small fraction of events from the 2018 Pb+Pb data was recorded by the low \pT muon trigger used in this analysis.
+Other muon triggers in the 2018 Pb+Pb data were studied and improved statistical uncertainties while increasing systematic uncertainties, and are thus not incorporated.
+The 2015 and 2018 results are consistent and thus combined in these results.
 The selected \PbPb events are further required to satisfy offline minimum-bias \PbPb collision criteria, identical to those used in Ref.~\cite{HION-2019-11}.
 This additional requirement identifies and rejects $0.2\%$ of the selected events as pile-up events, based on a combination of the total transverse energy measured in the FCal, denoted by \sumETFcal, and the ZDC energy.

 The centrality of each \PbPb event is characterized by its \sumETFcal value.
 For the results shown here, the minimum-bias \sumETFcal distribution is divided into percentiles ordered from the most central (large \sumETFcal, small impact parameter) to the most peripheral (small \sumETFcal, large impact parameter): 0--10\%, 10--20\%, 20--30\%, 30--40\%, and 40--60\%.
 The interval 0--100\% corresponds to the total \PbPb inelastic cross section~\cite{guillaud:in2p3-00021835}.
 An MC Glauber~\cite{Glauber} model is used to calculate $\langle \TAA \rangle$ for each centrality interval~\cite{HION-2016-06}.